AdityaBagad/python-for-everybody/README.md

 # Python For Everybody
-Solutions for the exercises in the book, **Python For Everybody Exploring Data Using Python 3 - Charles R. Severance**
+Solutions to the exercises for the book, **Python For Everybody: Exploring Data Using Python 3 - Charles R. Severance**

 ## Book Reference
 1. [Main Website](https://www.py4e.com/)